 The resources we mentioned above – Clover’s Rope Bottming Guide and The Little Guide to Getting Tied Up by Evie Vane – contain sections on how to meet and vet potential rope partners.
-In the studio we believe the safest and most fun way to learn and meet people to do rope with is by going to events and making friends (see our writing on “How to Learn Rope?”).
+In the studio we believe the safest and most fun way to learn and meet people to do rope with is by going to events and making friends.
 There are lots of different rope styles and different people enjoy different techniques and sensations, so it’s really useful (and also loads of fun) to watch people tying and making friends in the community.
 The good thing about events like peer rope events and rope jams is that there’s lots of people around, so there’s always someone you can ask for advice or help.

 One really important factor when observing people is to notice how the person tying is interacting with their rope model – are they attentive? are they moving ropes when asked? are they untying when asked? etc. More than the rope skills themselves, this is the most important thing about rope: recognising that it is about people and that it is a partnership!

 “What are these rope bottom pre-requisites for workshops?”

 There are no pre-requisites for either rope bottoms or riggers for any of the beginner jams beginner jams or classes as we assume zero knowledge and provide lots of information for both.
 For more intermediate or advanced classes we at the very least require rope bottoms to be familiar with the differences between nerve and circulation impingement and to be able to communicate effectively.

 Besides recognising rope bottoming as a skill, the pre-requisites are there for the safety of all the workshop attendees.
 Workshops can be intense for both riggers and models, and very physically demanding – this is especially true of suspension focused workshops.

 Riggers: must know solid three rope Takate Kote taught to you in a class, workshop, or private tuition.